-Of Cops & Robbers due out from Umuzi in English and Afrikaans in 2013, Old Street and and btb in 2014.
+Published August 2013: Of Cops & Robbers and in Afrikaans translation Dieners & Donners from Umuzi.
+Due out from Old Street (UK) and btb (Germany) in 2014.

 The Black Heart trailer

 Black Heart, number three in the Revenge Trilogy featuring Mace Bishop and Pylon Buso, was published by Umuzi in South Africa and Old Street Publishing in the UK and is also available as an ebook.
 Payback and Killer Country are available from both publishers and in ebook format.
-The German edition of Payback was published in 2011 and now btb have brought out Killer Country.
-From Ombres Noires in France comes Payback – La Dette – this month.
+The German edition of Payback was published by btb in 2011 and Killer Country in 2012.
+Black Heart is due from btb in March 2014.
+In France Payback – La Dette – is published by Ombres Noires.
+Killer Country appears in the northern spring of 2014

 An extensive interview on the Revenge Trilogy can be read here.